alttch/eva3/doc/api_clients.rst

     default.
 Previous EVA SFA Framework is deprecated and no longer supported.

 Framework requires **fetch** function, which is available in all modern web browsers.
-For old browsers polyfill should be used, `unfetch
+For old browsers, a polyfill must be used, `unfetch
-<https://github.com/developit/unfetch>`_ is a recommended one.
+<https://github.com/developit/unfetch>`_ is the recommended one.

 API client for Python
 =====================